This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Some causes of dandruff may also require medical treatment, such as hormonal imbalances or mites.

 There is a range of anti-dandruff shampoos for dogs on the market.
-These often contain ingredients to soothe and moisturise the skin, such as aloe vera and oatmeal.
+Over-the-counter options often contain ingredients to soothe and moisturize the skin, such as aloe vera and oatmeal.

 Make sure you read the label carefully to check the shampoo is suitable for your dog.
 Depending on the instructions, you may also need to leave the shampoo in the fur for several minutes.